kwaldenphd/python-intro/README.md

 35. Try modifying your Q5 program to include the `int()` function.

-<blockquote>Q6: Write a new program called <code>addition.py</code> that prompts the user to enter two numbers, converts the input values to integers, adds them, and reports the result.
+<blockquote>Q6: Write a program that prompts the user to enter two numbers, converts the input values to integers, adds them, and reports the result.
 Answer to this question includes program + comments that document process and explain your code. </blockquote>

 36. An alternative way to handle this situation would be to use a different function to read input from the user.
 While `input()` can return a string of characters, the `input()` function can also return a number.